Last Updated on September 1, 2023 by Karl Thompson

 This post looks at the recent increase in net migration to the UK, and at some of the reasons for increasing immigration in particular, including push and pull factors.
-It also looks at some of the consequences of increasing migration and the relationship between globalisation and migration.
+It also looks at the impact of immigration on family life in the UK.

 Recent Patterns of Migration to the UK